Qu4lc/Qu4lc/README.md

 # **Hello everyone 👋, welcome to my personal GitHub!**

 ## About Me
 I'm a **Mexican video game developer** with **4 years of experience**, specializing in **scripting, UI/UX design, and system building** within the [Roblox platform](https://www.roblox.com/).
 Over the years, I have contributed to multiple projects, accumulating **over 25 million visits** on the platform.

+I'm currently pursuing a **Bachelor's Degree in Computer Systems Engineering**, which allows me to further enhance my knowledge in **software development, algorithms, and system optimization**.
 My passion for development and my commitment to continuous improvement drive me to create **high-quality and efficient systems** tailored to their intended use.

 ## Social & Contact
 - **Roblox Profile:** [Profile](https://www.roblox.com/users/2255195190/)